HazDS/MetalStorage/README.md

 ## How It Works

-The mod clones the original storage rack definitions and registers them as new items.
-When placed, a Harmony patch intercepts the item creation and modifies the material to remove the wood texture, leaving a clean metal appearance.
+The mod uses S1API to clone the original storage rack definitions and register them as new items.
+When placed, S1API build events customize the material by removing the wood texture and applying metallic properties for a clean industrial appearance.
+Storage events handle slot expansion for the configurable extra slots.

 ## Configuration